Depo-Provera (contraceptive injection)

 Why it's done

-Depo-Provera is used for contraception.
+Depo-Provera is used to prevent pregnancy.
 Your health care provider might recommend Depo-Provera if:

 - You don't want to take a birth control pill every day